AI app builders 2026 guide to choose and ship safely

 This guide is built around those three realities, because they’re what procurement and engineering end up arguing about.

 Axios’s reporting is the right mental model: non-engineers can now publish software, and basic security mistakes replicate at scale.
+Pair that with the OWASP broken access control reference and you get the practical rule for 2026: the faster the builder, the earlier the permission model has to appear.

 Treat your first release like a security review, not a design review.